AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 ## Performance Testing {#performance-testing}

-*Performance testing* in Cloud Manager is implemented using a 30 minute test.
+*Performance testing* in [!UICONTROL Cloud Manager] is implemented using a 30 minute test.

 During pipeline setup, the deployment manager can decide how much traffic to direct to each bucket.

-You can learn more about bucket controls, from [Configure your CI/CD Pipeline](https://chl-aut/content/help/en/experience-manager/cloud-manager/using/configuring-pipeline.html).
+You can learn more about bucket controls, from [Configure your CI/CD Pipeline](configuring-pipeline.md).

 >[!NOTE]
 >
->To setup your program and define your KPIs, see [Setup your Program](https://chl-author.co/content/help/en/experience-manager/cloud-manager/using/setting-up-program.html).
+>To setup your program and define your KPIs, see [Setup your Program](setting-up-program.md).

 The following table summarizes the performance test matrix using the three-tier gating system: